 - Cook (half cooking time) and enjoy!

 *To dechlorinate water, you can either use a filter, or boil it.
+Here are my recommendations for water filters.

 That is it!
 Really, nothing more, nothing less… Make sure the water is lukewarm when you start, and at least room temperature throughout.
 (NOT cold or hot).